 One other common mistake we see made is giving in to pressure and returning the device or access to service too soon.
 The adults need to decide the limit and the expectation – and it’s ok to be vague so that you are in total control of the expectation.
 We like the phrase “when I don’t have to worry about …” instead of a time period like a week (not long enough in most cases).

 We know a mom who said, I’ll discuss returning the game system when I don’t worry so much about siblings fighting over it.”
 When her kids asked when that would be, she asked, “What kinds of things would help me worry about that less?”
 The kids decided that if they were fighting less about other things, that would be a good sign.
 And mom got some bonus benefits.

 You can do this!
 Make a plan.
 Get help from friends.
 Remember to set limits using enforceable statements such as “I provide phones as long as they aren’t a problem” – and then hope you get a chance to follow through with action.
 The action you take now will pay off in the long run.
 It is not too late to reclaim some sanity in your home.

-For more, check out Technology and Kids.
+For more, check out the audio Teens and Technology.

 Thanks for reading!